laaileet/OPCAHF/README.md

 # CAHF: A contingency plan against Byzantium HF & POS Change(EIP649)
 ### Releases

-Our team is thrilled for releasing go-implementation for Ethereum Vega network!
+Released WETH client for Ethereum Vega network! https://github.com/EthereumVega/weth/releases/tag/1.8.2 More info coming soon..
-We will release weth client when hardfork process ends!
-Follow https://twitter.com/opcahf for upcoming revolution!

 ### Definitions
 HF: ‘HF’ stands for Hardfork.
 Developers add a mandatory rule set to change the node software.
 These changes make previously invalid blocks become valid.
 Nodes/Miners with the rule set changes will follow this chain if they have a consensus.